-As of April 30, 2019, we own and/or have rights to thirteen patent families, comprising 121 allowed/issued patents (including eighteen issued US patents).
+As of April 30, 2020, we own and/or have rights to fifteen patent families, comprising 128 allowed/issued patents (including nineteen issued US patents).
 Our intellectual property portfolio includes a number of pending US applications and world-wide equivalents.
 Our patent portfolio covers compositions, methods of use, manufacturing and formulation claims to apabetalone.

 In fiscal 2012, we were issued five patents within four patent families in two jurisdictions, including a United States Patent covering composition of matter claims to apabetalone, and a United States Patent covering the manufacturing of apabetalone.
 In fiscal 2013, we were issued eight patents within four patent families in six jurisdictions, including a United States Patent related to inflammatory diseases.
 In fiscal 2014, we were issued fourteen patents within five patent families in nine jurisdictions, including a patent in Europe containing composition of matter claims to apabetalone.
 In fiscal 2015, we were issued eighteen patents within seven patent families in eleven jurisdictions, including United States patents related to use claims for apabetalone and manufacturing of apabetalone.
-In fiscal 2016, we were issued seventeen patents within seven patent families in twelve jurisdictions, including United States patent related to use claims for apabetalone and manufacturing of apabetalone.
-In fiscal 2016, we were issued seventeen patents within seven patent families in twelve jurisdictions, including United States patent related to use claims for apabetalone.
+In fiscal 2016, we were issued seventeen patents within seven patent families in twelve jurisdictions, including United States patents related to use claims for apabetalone.
 In fiscal 2017, we were issued eighteen patents within six patent families in thirteen jurisdictions, including a United States patent related to formulation of apabetalone.
+In fiscal 2018, we were issued seventeen patents within seven patent families in the patents within six patent families in thirteen jurisdictions, including a United States patent related to formulation of apabetalone.
 In fiscal 2018, we were issued seventeen patents within five patent families in twelve jurisdictions, including a United States patent related to apabetalone for treating anti-inflammatory diseases.
-In fiscal 2019, we were issued ten patents within five patent families in six jurisdictions, including a United States patent related to apabetalone for treating a United States patent related to apabetalone for treating a United States patent related to apabetalone for treating a United States patent related to apabetalone for treating a United States patent related to apabetalone for treating a United States patent related to apabetalone for treating complement-associated diseases.
+In fiscal 2019, we were issued eleven patents within six patent families in seven jurisdictions, including a United States patent related to apabetalone for treating complement-associated diseases.
+In fiscal 2020, we were issued eight patents within five patent families in five jurisdictions, including four patents related to formulation of apabetalone.